fallenshu/fallenshu/README.md

 You can follow me on these platforms to get more information about me and follow news about my projects!

-You can follow me on these platforms to get more information about me and follow news about my projects!

 <a href="https://twitter.com/eggsydev" target="_blank"><img align="center" alt="Twitter" src="https://img.shields.io/badge/-Twitter-1DA1F2?style=flat-square&logo=twitter&logoColor=white" /></a> <a href="https://discord.gg/tHx9ZKG" target="_blank"><img align="center" alt="Discord" src="https://img.shields.io/badge/-Discord-7289DA?style=flat-square&logo=discord&logoColor=white" /></a> <a href="https://steamcommunity.com/id/eggsydev" target="_blank"><img align="center" alt="Steam" src="https://img.shields.io/badge/-Steam-171a21?style=flat-square&logo=steam&logoColor=white" /></a>